 Having grown over the past few decades, PCMS’ Education Program has evolved to serve audiences of all ages.
 Amassing nearly the same number of events as our main concert series, it supports our mission of bringing great music to all people in Philadelphia and fostering community around the shared experience.
 No matter their experience or entry-point to chamber music—a child’s first exposure, a student’s one-on-one interaction with an artist, or the impact on a long-time patron—each facet of our Program seeks to inspire all people, building classical music audiences now and for the future.

 Free children’s concerts introduce the next generation to chamber music through our partnership with the Free Library of Philadelphia.
-ECCO, Time for Three the Dalí String Quartet and the Chestnut Brass Quintet have engage with over 300 students from schools across the city each year.
+ECCO, Time for Three, the Dalí String Quartet, and the Chestnut Brass Quintet have engaged with over 300 students from schools across the city each year.

 "The students had a great time and it was a new experience for them.
 One of my 7th grade students actually surprised me when she said that she had never heard of Beethoven.
 This was a much needed field trip for them.
 Thank you so much again for making it possible to give my students this experience." — Tanya L. Powell